FlowForwarding/lincx/docs/ling/queues_in_lincx.md

 Queues are a part of the "fast path" of the switch and thus they should maintain minumum memory footprint and suppress garbage collection.
-A queue is yet another destination of a packets.
+A queue is yet another destination of a packet.
 Queues are created and controlled by the blaze process similarly to ports.
 The blaze process should maintain the queue map -- the mapping between `queue_id` and `Pid`.